Tamatha Barbeau, Ph.D.

 Course Description:

 I will provide you with MANY resources online to help you practice and learn these pathways.
-Take advantage of the blank flow diagrams, chapter study outlines, and practice exams.
+Take advantage of the blank and key flow diagrams, chapter outlines, and practice exams.
 I will also post blank PowerPoints online, which I will annotate over in class, so print these out or have them on your computer for class.
 Be prepared to study!
 You should spend about 1-3 hours outside of lecture studying for each hour in lecture that material is covered.
 Keep up with your reading of the textbook and review of lecture notes frequently.
 You must complete a course in Human Anatomy before taking this course, as we aim to build upon a pre-existing knowledge of anatomy.

 Course Conduct : This course consists of three lectures per week and one 3-hour lab.
 Lecture material is covered at a rapid pace so print out the lecture PowerPoints and look them over before lecture.
 Be prepared for in-class discussions and laboratory activities by reading the assigned material prior to class.
-Students will be evaluated by their performance on lecture exams and quizzes, and laboratory quizzes.
+Students will be evaluated by their performance on lecture exams and quizzes, and laboratory quizzes and lab reports.
 Attendance of both the lecture and the laboratories is mandatory.
 Notification of the instructor prior to an absence is strongly recommended, and absences are excused only for valid reasons (e.g. medical or legal reasons, or emergencies).
 No more than 6 excused absences from lecture and 3 absences from lab are permitted.
 Absences exceeding this limit can result in you being dropped from the course.
 You will be responsible for making up any missed material.
 Material from the lab can and will be included in the lecture portion of the course.

 Lecture Exams: There are 4 exams in the semester, based on material covered in each quarter of the course; thus, exams are not comprehensive.
 Attendance at exams is mandatory.
 Make-up exams will be given only to students with documented excuses for an absence, and make-up exams will include fill-in-the-blank and short answer questions.
 If you miss an exam you must provide me with an official excuse and take a make-up exam within 1 week.
 Failure to do so results in a zero for that exam.
 There will be no exceptions to this rule.
 The final exam time and location is given by the Course Schedule.
 You must take your final exam when it is scheduled, and there will be no exceptions and no makeup final exam unless you have a verifiable emergency.
 If you schedule a vacation or trip during that time you will have to decide between the trip or receiving a zero for the final exam.
 If you have multiple exams on that day you simply must budget your time wisely and start studying well ahead of schedule.